wp-plugins/relevanssi/readme.txt

 * To-do: The stop word list management needs small improvements.
 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?

+== Thanks ==
+* Cristian Damm for tag indexing, comment indexing, post/page exclusion and general helpfulness.
+* Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 1.5 =
+* Comments can now be indexed and searched (thanks to Cristian Damm).
+* Tags can also be indexed (thanks to Cristian Damm).
+* Search term hits in the titles can be highlighted in search results (thanks to Cristian Damm).
+* When using custom excerpts, it's possible to add extra information on where the hits were made.
+* Fuzzy matching is now user-adjustable.
+* UTF-8 support is now better (thanks to Marcus Dalgren).

 = 1.4.4 =
 * Added an option to exclude posts or pages from search results.
 This feature was requested and provided by Cristian Damm.